jingwen-z/jingwen-z.github.io/_posts/2016-08-24-classification-decision-tree.md

 All things above are what I understand after learning from DataCamp, if you have some other ideas, don't hesitate to tell me :)

-In next blog, I will talk about another algorithms of Classification:
-`k-Nearest Neighbors`.

 [DataCamp]:https://www.datacamp.com/home